mafalda-22/mafalda-22/README.md

-Hi, I’m Mafalda Oliveira and I'm a Biomedical Engineer with specialization in Data Science, passionate about bridging the gap between **business**, and **artificial intelligence**.
+Hi, I’m Mafalda Oliveira and I'm a Biomedical Engineer with specialization in Data Science, passionate about bridging the gap between **business** and **artificial intelligence**.

 Currently, I am deepening my knowledge in **Data Analytics** to transform complex datasets into actionable insights.
 My goal is to leverage AI to solve real-world problems.